 Apparently, Obama’s director of White House Office of Science and Technology Policy is prepared to do his part to sustain Sanger’s legacy.

 Given Holdren’s musings about population control, should these folks be in charge of determining who receives what medical care?

 Circling back to that same interview with Justice Ginsburg last week, here is how she defended a woman’s right to end the life of her baby before birth: “The basic thing is that the government has no business making that choice for a woman.”

-But in regard to ObamaCare, I doubt that Ginsburg would apply a similar standard: “The basic thing is that the government has no business making that choice.”
+In regard to the so-called “Affordable Care Act,” I doubt that Ginsburg would apply a similar standard: “The basic thing is that the government has no business making that choice.”